How to Prevent Your Kids’ Glasses From Getting Thicker

 2. Spend more time outdoors.

-3. Consider use of bifocal glasses or contact lenses.
+3. Consider the use of bifocal glasses or contact lenses.

-One-day multifocal soft contact lenses (such as CooperVision’s Mi Sight https://coopervision.com/contact-lenses/misight-1-day) are gaining popularity in reducing worsening of myopia.
-Peripheral diffusion lens glasses (such as that used in SightGlass technology https://www.sightglassvision.com) have also shown promise.
+One-day multifocal soft contact lenses (such as CooperVision’s Mi Sight https://coopervision.com/contact-lenses/misight-1-day) are gaining popularity in reducing the worsening of myopia.
+Peripheral diffusion lens glasses (such as those used in SightGlass technology https://www.sightglassvision.com) have also shown promise.